mariadriana-deemaze/eativity/README.md

 # Eativity

-This is a full-stack TypeScript mobile application developed using React Native and wrapped within the Expo SDK.
+This is a now sunsetted exploratory full-stack TypeScript mobile application, using React Native and wrapped within the Expo SDK.
 For the app's user interface, I am utilizing the NativeBase library, while on the backend, I am leveraging ORM Prisma services through a NestJS application.

 ## Tech Stack